2013 Seattle Seahawks season: Week 15: at New York Giants

 In what many pundits dubbed a "Super Bowl dress rehearsal", the Seahawks faced the New York Giants at MetLife Stadium, where the Super Bowl would be held at the end of the season.
 The Legion of Boom intercepted Giants quarterback Eli Manning five times and held the team scoreless throughout the entire game.

 Week 16: vs. Arizona Cardinals

-In Seattle's first loss at home since the 2011 season, the team record dropped to 12-3.
+In Seattle's first loss at home since the 2011 season, the team record dropped to 12–3.
 Amazingly, this would also be Russell Wilson's first home loss in football since his college season with North Carolina State University.

 Week 17: vs. St. Louis Rams

-With the win, the Seahawks' record improved to 13-3 as they clinched the NFC West and the NFC's #1 seed.
-The Seahawks would hold homefield advantage for the entirety of the 2013 postseason.
+With the win, the Seahawks' record improved to 13–3 as they clinched the NFC West and home-field advantage throughout the NFC playoffs as the #1 seed.

 Postseason

 Seattle entered the postseason as the #1 seed in the NFC.